osrsbox/osrsbox-db/README.md

 ### Project Feedback

 I would thoroughly appreciate any feedback regarding the osrsbox-db project, especially problems with the inaccuracies of the data provided.
 So if you notice any problem with the accuracy of item property data, could you please let me know.
 The same goes for any discovered bugs, or if you have a specific feature request.
 The best method is to [open a new Github issue](https://github.com/osrsbox/osrsbox-db/issues) in the project repository.

-### Project Contribution

-This project would thoroughly benefit from a contribution from additional developers.
-Please feel free to submit a pull request if you have code that you wish to contribute - I would thoroughly appreciate the helping hand.
-For any code contributions, the best method is to [open a new GitHub pull request](https://github.com/osrsbox/osrsbox-db/pulls) in the project repository.
-Also, feel free to contact me (e.g., email) if you wish to discuss contribution before making a pull request.
-If you are not a software developer and want to contribute, even something as small as _Staring_ this repository really makes my day and keeps me motivated!

 ### Project License